PowVT/btc-dev-utils/README.md

    cd btc-dev-utils
    ```

-2. **Run the Scripts**
+2. **Run the Demo Scripts**

 These steps use `just` as a command wrapper.
 See the `justfile` for executing the commands directly.
+Run `just -l` to see a list of all the justfile commands.

 The commands `just bootstrap-btc` and `just bootstrap-ord` will need to run in the background in separate terminals.
-Running any of the demo commands will need to be run in a third terminal.
+The demo commands will need to be run in a third terminal.
 After each of the demo commands run, you will need to restart the btc and ord services.
-You can use `just kill-all` to stop the btc and ord services and also delete the cache they created in the 'data' folder.
+You can use `just kill-all` to stop the btc and ord services as well as delete the cache they created in the 'data' folder.

-Run `just -l` to see a list of all the justfile commands.

    ```sh